paolodalberto/QC/Notes/README.md

 quantum machine simulator: We need to introduce a sequence of operations and permutations, the depth of the circuit.

+Consider a circuit, we take the sequence of layers.
+Consider a layer, we take a gate in any order (see proof above) and the state matrix transiton is simply either I_M (x) G_K (block diagonal) or G_K (x) I_M.
+Where, M+K is the number of qubits, (x) Kroneker product, I is an identity, G is a gate.

+The case I_M (x) G_K is obvious there are M parallel computation of G_K.
+The Matrix is block Diagonal and G is repeated M times.

+The case G_K (x) I_M in this paper is solved as ( I_M (x) G_K ) P
+where P is a permutation.
+To obtain the same order of the input the computation should be (P^-1)( I_M (x) G_K ) P but since we create a sequence for the gates G the left most permutation will merge into the next.
+The advantage is that the "reading" by the kernel/gate computation is always contiguous and the same ideal for HW.

 FPGA can store all operations internally and the only thing is to traverse the state properly having a HBM should be quite appropriate.
 With the proper ideas fusion of layer could actually reduce the passes